-Airbnb — A great option if you’re looking for a private apartment or a room in a local’s home, there are numerous properties available in Split, like this trendy apartment in the city centre.
-Click here to browse the best Airbnbs in Split
+Private Rental — There are numerous properties available in Split, like this luxury apartment just outside the city centre.
+Click here to browse the best private rentals in Split

 Not quite what you’re looking for?
 Click here to browse other options in Split